InnovateForVegas/ov-infrastructure/README.md

 Note that __C for V__ here is any and all of

-* Code for Vegas Foundation and [codeforvegas.org](https://codeforvegas.org) website
+* Innovate for Vegas Foundation and [codeforvegas.org](https://codeforvegas.org) website
 * [CreateFor.Vegas](https://createfor.vegas) website and associated stuff
 * [CodeFor.Vegas](https://codefor.vegas) website and associated stuff